 The transition from Primary to Secondary School is an exciting and significant event for students.
 It may also be one of the scariest things they will have done in their lives to date!
 The experience that HGS provides for students in KS3 is designed to provide a solid foundation, not only to their continuing academic studies but also in their development as young, productive and valuable members of society.

-Throughout Year 7, students are encouraged to attend a couple of extra-curricular school trips; one in September and one in June.
-These trips are designed to help students integrate more effectively within the Holcombe community, whilst also providing opportunities of getting involved in activities and challenges that they might not normally experience.
+Throughout Year 7, students are encouraged to attend an extra-curricular school trip in June.
+This is designed to help students integrate more effectively within the Holcombe community, whilst also providing opportunities of getting involved in activities and challenges that they might not normally experience.
 From Year 8 onwards, students are encouraged to get involved in other whole-school trips, many of which are undertaken through the Languages Faculty with our friends and colleagues in other countries throughout the world.